A resistance invariant of special alternating links: Definitions

 On each edge $e$ of the graph $\Gamma(D)$, we assign its weight $wg(e)$ as $-1$ when the corresponding crossing is a positive, and $+1$ if it is a negative crossing.
 See Figure \ref{rys15_6} for the convention of the orientation of an edge and its weight (marked in red).

-The Laplacian matrix $L(\Gamma)$ of a directed graph $\Gamma$ is the square matrix indexed by the vertex set of $\Gamma$ with diagonal entries equal to the weighted out-degree of the vertex $v_i$, i.e., the sum of weights of edges with initial vertex $v_i$, and non-diagonal entries $L(\Gamma)_{i;j}$ equal to $-1$ times the sum of the weights of edges from $v_i$ to $v_j$.
+The Laplacian matrix $L(\Gamma)$ of a directed graph $\Gamma$ is the square matrix indexed by the vertex set of $\Gamma$ with diagonal entries equal to the weighted out-degree of the vertex $v_i$, i.e., the sum of weights of edges with initial vertex $v_i$, and non-diagonal entries $L(\Gamma)_{i,j}$ equal to $-1$ times the sum of the weights of edges from $v_i$ to $v_j$.

-The Alexander polynomial of a knot or link $KL$ can be calculated from the Laplacian matrix (of size $n\times n$) corresponding to the special diagram of $KL$ as follows.
-Deleting one row and column, corresponding to the same vertex, yields a matrix that serves as a Seifert matrix $S$ for the link $KL$ \cite{SilWil19}.
-Then the Alexander polynomial $\Delta_{KL}(t)=det(S-tS^T)$.
-If the link $KL$ is alternating, then we know that the maximal degree of $\Delta_{KL}(t)$ equals the canonical genus of $KL$, we always have $rank(L)=n-1$ for the case of special alternating diagrams, see \cite{MurSto03}.
+The Alexander polynomial of a knot or link $KL$ can be calculated from the Laplacian matrix associated with a special diagram as follows.
+Let $v_{\infty}$ denote the vertex corresponding to the unbounded unshaded region.
+By \cite{SilWil19}, the principal submatrix $S$ obtained from $L$ by deleting the row and column corresponding to $v_{\infty}$ is a Seifert matrix for $KL$.
+Consequently, $ P_D(t)=\det(S-tS^T) $ is a polynomial representative of the one-variable Alexander polynomial, well defined up to multiplication by $\pm t^k$.

-Because two reduced alternating diagrams for a link $KL$ have the same number of crossings, $n$ (the number of unshaded regions) in a special alternating diagram is also an invariant of $KL$.
-We can conclude that $rank(L)=trace(LL^+)$ is a known invariant for special alternating knots and links.
+For the directed Tait graph of a special diagram, the weighted in-degree and weighted out-degree agree at every vertex \cite{SilWil19}.
+Hence $ L\mathbf{1}=0, \; L^T\mathbf{1}=0. $ For a special alternating diagram all crossings have the same sign, and hence all edge weights are equal to a common value $\omega\in\{-1,+1\}$; see \cite{Sto05}.
+After multiplying $L$ by this common sign, one obtains the Laplacian of a connected balanced directed graph.
+A connected balanced directed graph is strongly connected, and hence its Laplacian has rank $n-1$.
+Therefore, $ \operatorname{rank}(L)=n-1. $

-Let us define the new 'resistance' invariant.
+Let us define the new ``resistance'' invariant.

-\begin{definition} For a special, reduced, alternating diagram $D$, define where $L=(L(\Gamma(D)))$ and $L^+$ is the Moore–Penrose pseudoinverse of $L$. \end{definition}
+\begin{definition} For a special, reduced, alternating diagram $D$, define where $L=L(\Gamma(D))$ and $L^+$ is the Moore–Penrose pseudoinverse of $L$. \end{definition}

 We have the main theorem of this paper, as follows.